Canadian Dyslexia Centre

 A Learning Disability?

 The term “learning disability” is non-specific; it encompasses many conditions that impede knowledge acquisition.
 The following definition is used only for legislative, financial and pedagogical purposes.
-It is not a definition of dyslexia, which is a specific learning disability.
+It is not a definition of dyslexia, which is more defined as a specific learning disability.

 Recent research has found a hereditary component to dyslexia.